Skip to content

 Wivelsfield Station finally has funding for long-overdue modifications – Leader Update 1

-On 24th May 2024, the Department for Transport announced that Network Rail would be receiving a total of £350 million from the abandoned HS2 northern leg funding reallocation, to be used to progress the ‘Accessible for All’ national project.
+On 24th May 2024, the Department for Trasport announced that Network Rail would be receiving a total of £350 million from the abandoned HS2 northern leg funding reallocation, to be used to progress the ‘Accessible for All’ national project.